binc74/game-of-set/README.md

 Implemented Last Set Found, Timer, selection of cards in GUI, Hint button, replacing cards from a set in GUI

 Houyi Fan:
+Added image for each card.
+Implemented Restart button, result message, difficulty, and the code to determine who is the current winner.